TheAngryByrd/theangrybyrd.github.io/_posts/2018-12-12-Using-Disposables.md

     myresource.DoOperation()
 ```

 This function news up an object called `Resource` then calls `DoOperation` on that object.
-And after that function is called, the `Dispose` method of the `Resource` object will be called.
-Many dotnet developer are familiar doing this pattern with database connections/commands/readers.
-For more indepth examples please refer to [F# fun and profit](https://fsharpforfunandprofit.com/posts/let-use-do/#use-bindings)
+After that function is called, the `Dispose` method of the `Resource` object will be called.
+Many dotnet developers are familiar doing this pattern with database connections, commands, and readers.
+For more in-depth examples please refer to [F# for Fun and Profit](https://fsharpforfunandprofit.com/posts/let-use-do/#use-bindings).

 ## The setup

 My F# test framework of choice is [Expecto](https://github.com/haf/expecto).
-By default it runs all tests in parallel so it's difficult to use any global or shared state, which our goal is to have isolated environment for our tests so this constraint is good thing.
-To facilitate testing using disposables with async, I had to create a few helpers.
+By default it runs all tests in parallel so it’s difficult to use any global or shared state.
+Our goal is to have isolated environment for our tests, so this constraint helps us.
+To aid testing using disposables with async, I had to create a few helpers.

 ```FSharp
 type ParameterizedTest<'a> =